Exercise Solutions

 sky blue white

-# remove till last space
+# remove till the last space

 $ printf '%s\n' "${colors[@]##* }"